What Is A Current Transformer?

 CTs are also used to protect delicate measuring equipment.
 The current in the CT can be made significantly smaller than the current in the primary circuit being measured by increasing the number of windings.

-How Does It Work?
+How Does Current Transformer Work?

-A current transformer is also referred to as low tension current transformer (LTCT) because it takes a low voltage and high current as input.
+The current transformer follows the principle of Faraday’s law of electromagnetic induction.
+It is also referred to as low tension current transformer (LTCT) because it takes a low voltage and high current as input.

 The CT comprises 2 windings – primary and secondary.
 The primary is wired to the power source, while the secondary is wired to the power distribution end.
 These two windings are twisted together around a single sealed magnetic iron circuit called the core, rather than being in electrical contact with each other.